 Study items to be considered include, but are not limited to:

-– improvements in quality aspects; audio quality, picture quality, delay, and performance objectives, taking account of the studies in relevant study groups.
-(NOTE – The scope of this Question does not include studies of performance measurement.);
+– improvements in quality aspects; audio quality, picture quality, delay, and performance objectives, taking account of the studies in relevant study groups;

-– security enhancements by use of enhanced algorithms, key management, authentication, etc.;

-– enhancements to existing Recommendations by the addition of advanced audio and visual coding (e.g. ITU-T H.264 extensions and beyond);
+– enhancements to existing Recommendations by the addition of advanced audio and visual coding (e.g. ITU-T H.265 extensions and beyond);

-– enhancements to interoperability of H.300-series terminals by using common procedures for control, indication, capability exchange mechanisms, etc. (e.g. ITU-T H.239 and H.241);
+– enhancements to interoperability of H.300-series terminals by using new and emerging protocols and architectures such as WebRTC, private media, etc. through additions to ITU-T H.246 and other Recommendations as necessary ;

 – continued enhancements relating to error resilience in error-prone environments such as mobile networks;